excomputing/daily/README.md

 **Part II**

-The daily retrieval of the latest nitrogen dioxide readings at particular locations within Scotland.  **Details upcoming.**
+The daily acquisition of the latest nitrogen dioxide readings.

 <br>
 <br>